Cognitive disยญsonยญance shapes our beliefs and decisions.

 Examples of irraยญtionยญal behaยญviours when experยญiยญenยญcing disยญcomยญfort caused by dissonance:

-A Widely Influential Theory
+A Famous Theory

 The theยญory of cogยญnitยญive disยญsonยญance has been widely influยญenยญtial in psyยญchoยญlogy and fields like marยญketยญing, pubยญlic relaยญtions, and decision-makยญing studยญies.
 It has helped explain variยญous behaยญviours, from small-scale perยญsonยญal decisions to large-scale social and politยญicยญal attitudes.